Signed in as:

 BOOKS:

-* My latest book is -- "Defending the Gospel" (second, fully revised, edition).
+* My book "Defending the Gospel" is now second, fully revised, edition.
 You can find it here: Defending the Gospel – matthiasmedia.com.au

 * If you're looking for my recent book "Flash Jim" you'll find it here -- Flash Jim, The astonis